berkayalatas/type-listen/README.md

 ![aaaa](https://user-images.githubusercontent.com/59448862/97719166-d17f3e00-1ad7-11eb-9083-c35359958ea3.PNG)

-### Note: This app uses the Web Speech API and SpeechRecognition API so it may not fully work in some versions of certain browsers.
+### Note: This app uses the Web Speech API and Speech Recognition API so it may not fully work in some versions of certain browsers.